 Also known as myofascial trigger point dry needling, dry needling refers to the use of thin needles for the treatment of pain, including pain caused by myofascial pain syndrome.
 During treatment, a “dry” needle – a needle without medication – is inserted through the skin into specific parts of the muscle, known as trigger points.

-Unlike acupuncture, dry needling is based on modern Western medicine, and it is supported by research.
+Unlike acupuncture in Denver, dry needling is based on modern Western medicine, and it is supported by research.
 At Denver Physical Medicine & Rehab, we offer dry needling in Denver to help patients suffering from chronic pain.

 Dry Needling in Denver

 Physical therapists commonly use dry needling as part of a larger treatment plan for pain.
 The technique is used to release or inactivate trigger points to improve range of motion and relieve pain.
 Research indicates that dry needling reduces muscle tension, eases pain and normalizes dysfunctions at the sites where nerve impulses are transmitted.